swimhelenhsu/humic_acid/Humic Acid Spring 2019 Report.md

 <img src="https://github.com/AguaClara/humic_acid/blob/master/5%20mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>

 Figure 4: The observed and projected absorbance of 5 mg/L of humic acid with clay.
-The projected absorbance is the absorbance of the mixture in the case where the total absorbance is the pure sum of 5 mg/L humic acid and the corresponding clay absorbance at a given NTU.
-The absorbance of the mixture at low turbidity is close to the projected value, but higher concentrations of clay exhibit no specific relationship.
+The projected absorbance is the absorbance of the mixture in the case where the total absorbance is the pure sum of 5 mg/L humic acid and the corresponding clay absorbance at a given NTU.  **[watch tenses please]**The absorbance of the mixture at low turbidity is close to the projected value, but higher concentrations of clay exhibit no specific relationship.

 Table 4: Projected absorbances and observed absorbances for 5 mg/L of humic acid streams